steenk/tripledollar/README.md

 Since there are no direct limit on the number of parameters in the $$$ function, it's possible to do this:

 	var p = $$$('p', This is a text. ', 'This is another one.');

+To sum up, arguments to the $$$ function (except the first one) are either DOM elements themselves, or objects with properties, or plain values that will end up as text inside the DOM element.

 ### Nested DOM elements